aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icsskeyframesrule/_index.md

 ---
 title: ICSSKeyframesRule
 second_title: Aspose.HTML for .NET API Reference
-description: The name property of the CSSKeyframeRule interface gets and sets the name of the animation as used by the animationname property.
+description: The name property of the CSSKeyframeRule interface gets and sets the name of the animation as used by the animation-name property.
 type: docs
 weight: 430
 url: /net/aspose.html.dom.css/icsskeyframesrule/